Jonathan India Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Braves pitching staff ranks 23rd in MLB.
+- The Braves pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Braves have the seventh-ranked team ERA among all MLB pitching staffs (3.73).
+- The Braves have the eighth-ranked team ERA among all MLB pitching staffs (3.92).

-- Braves pitchers combine to allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- Braves pitchers combine to surrender the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- Wright starts for the first time this season for the Braves.
+- The Braves will send Strider (1-0) to the mound to make his third start of the season.

-- The 27-year-old righty last appeared Wednesday, Oct.
-12 against the Philadelphia Phillies, when he started and went six scoreless innings.
+- In his most recent appearance -- out of the bullpen on Tuesday -- the right-hander threw 2/3 innings against the Cincinnati Reds while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.